purn25/Glycolytic_oscillations/README.md

 “python deteministic_findT.py 0.0025 100” -- calculates the mean period of oscillations (T_obs) and its standard deviation.
 If the standard deviation is large, it means that the trajectory is irregular, either quasi-periodic or chaotic.

-“python lyapunov_Benettin_realsys.py 0.0025 100” -- calculates the two Lyapunov exponents.
+“python lyapunov_Benettin_realsys.py 0.0025 100” -- calculates the two Lyapunov exponents except 0.
+Our system subject to an external periodic driving can have three Lyapunov exponents, but the Lyapunov exponent corresponding external period is always 0.